• Skip to content

 • Disability

-Young people get tattoos and body-piercings for lots of reasons.
+Young people get tattoos and body piercings for many reasons.
 For example, they might want to:

 • make a fashion statement